 The meaning and significance behind this ancient creature still live on today- Egyptian Hieroglyphics are depicted through an image or drawing that represents that word to make communicating easier in a world without written language (much like how we use emojis!).

-The Ibis in different cultures
+The difference in cultures

 Native American culture